Shirley Willer: Daughters of Bilitis

 Some of Willer's most significant activism occurred during her time as a member and leader of the DOB.
 She became the president of the New York chapter in 1963 and became the National President in 1966.
 Willer was the first national president who did not live in San Francisco, where the DOB headquarters were located.
 After Willer became president of the DOB, a close friend of hers (whose name remains unknown), also a lesbian, became an anonymous sponsor of the movement.
 With $3,000 checks distributed to each member, the money initially contributed to the printing of The Ladder, a nationally distributed lesbian publication.
 To increase membership and awareness of the movement, Willer and Glass began traveling the country to advocate for gay and lesbian civil rights while opening additional chapters.

 During her presidency, she held classes for psychiatrists to help them understand gay identity.
-As a result of this, Willer explained that "before the 12 years were up the psychiatrists had removed the term lesbian from the lexicon of mental illness.
+As a result of this, Willer explained that before the 12 years were up the psychiatrists had removed the term lesbian from the lexicon of mental illness.
 Also the New York Times finally printed the word "homosexual" and not "pervert".
 Despite its success, the organization needed restructuring due to the lack of coordination and communication between higher-level officers.

 In the late 1960s, Willer and Glass pulled the DOB out of ECHO (East Coast Homophile Organization) because its delegates voted in favor of picketing for civil liberties.
 Soon after, Glass challenged the vote but the national office did not comply, resulting in the DOB's permanent withdrawal from ECHO.
 Willer and Glass introduced a plan to decentralize the DOB and allow chapters to make their own policies.
 DOB members thought that the plan needed more consideration which ultimately led to Willer and Glass leaving the organization.
-There are conflicting opinions on whether they quit the DOB themselves or were fired.
+There are conflicting opinions on whether they quit the DOB themselves or were thrown out.